Vinomo4/SLNN-for-Pattern-Recognition/README.md

 > Singular Layer Neuronal Network for recognition of blurred digits sequences.

-The aim of this project is to develop an application, based on unconstrained optimization algorithms, that allow to recognize the numbers in a sequence of blurred digits.
+The aim of this project is to develop an application, based on unconstrained optimization algorithms, that allows recognizing the numbers in a sequence of blurred digits.

 The procedure to achieve that goal will be to formulate a Single Layer Neural Network that is going to be trained to recognize the different